 Rufford Park has a two-year rolling programme for French.
 2020-2021 is Year A. Mrs Mace is the current French co-ordinator.

-See below for a current breakdown of French Units for Year A 2020-2021 and our current French Policy (2019).
+See below for a current breakdown of French Units and our updated French Policy (2021).

 Useful Websites and Resources